| Blog: Arnhem Highway from Darwin to Kakadu

 Corella and Goanna freely wander the landscaped

+gardens and pool area.
 Guests are encouraged to explore further

 the natural habitats of the animals and plants